axelvaldez/radical-companies/_posts/disentangling/2022-09-14-disentangling-ownership.markdown

 ---

 <div style="display:none;">
   <p>Business ownership is really simple: owners keep the profits.
-And since ownerships is good, everbody should be a co-owner so they can equitably, not equally, share the profits.</p>
+And since ownerships is good, everybody should be a co-owner so they can equitably, not equally, share the profits.</p>
 </div>

 <h1>Businesses & Companies</h1>